Robert Easton (actor): Personal life and death

 In 1961, Easton married June Bettine Grimstead of Grimsby.
 They remained married for 44 years until her death in 2005.
 The couple had no children.
 However, Easton informally adopted a daughter, Heather, after Grimstead's death.

 An avid book collector in a wide range of topics and a lifelong researcher of language, Easton amassed an extensive personal library of historical pamphlets, scientific journals, and other imprints, including over 100,000 volumes that ranged in publication dates from the 16th through the 20th century.
-The library finally became so large that it outgrew the space available in their 24 room home in Pasadena.
-He and his wife found a home in Toluca Lake in Los Angeles, California, with a tennis court, removed the court and replaced it with a two-story structure to house the collection.
+The library finally became so large that it outgrew the space available in his 24-room home in Pasadena.
+He and his wife found a home in Toluca Lake in Los Angeles, California, with a tennis court, removed the court, and replaced it with a two-story structure to house the collection.

 On December 16, 2011, Easton died at age 81 at his Toluca Lake home.
 His body, in accordance with his wishes, was cremated.
 Four years after Easton's death, his substantial personal library was sold in two installments – in the summer and fall of 2015 – by Addison & Sarova Auctioneers of Macon, Georgia.